TagineerDai/LibHIR/README.md

 }
 ```

-  The modification of config file could be completed in two ways.
-The simpler method is to add a record in the `config.txt` directly; while the shortcoming is that it calls for repetition every time after running the preprocess script.
-Another once for all method is to modify the `outconfig()` function in the script `prepro.py`.
+  There are two ways to modify the config file.
+The simpler one is to add an additional attribution in the `config.txt` directly, and the shortcoming is that the file should be modified every time after running the preprocess script.
+The other one is to modify the `outconfig()` function in the script `prepro.py`.

 ```python
 def outconfig(cfname):